CLICK HERE to subscribe to our newsletter for exclusive promotions and regular updates on everything coffee!

 When you’re done, take the filter cap off and press out the puck and everything cleans up with a quick wipe down or a rinse.
 To keep the rubber seal in good shape always plunge fully through to release any pressure on the seal.

 So for a lot of people this is their go to brewing method.
-But given its size and durability it’s perfect for For a lot of people this is their go to brewing method.
-But given its size and durability it’s perfect for traveling; especially if you have quality fresh ground coffee when you pair it up with a hand grinder.
+Given its size and durability it’s perfect for traveling; especially if you have quality fresh ground coffee when you pair it up with a hand grinder.